HumanDynamics/openbadge-server/README.md

 If you really must continue, here's how:

-First off, as a safety concern, the restoration script **will not work with settings.DEBUG = True**.
-So your first step is to set `DEBUG = False` in settings.py.
+First off, as a safety concern, the restoration script **will not work with settings.DEBUG = False**.
+So your first step is to set `DEBUG = True` in settings.py.

 With that done, get the name of a backup with this command: